aneoconsulting/ArmoniK.Admin.GUI/unit_test_formation.md

 export default config;
 ```
-We use the javascript function structuredClone() for deep-copying objects in GUI.
-Unfornately, jest-environment-jsdom doesn't support it.
-So we use a polyfill for testing services using it.
+We use the Javascript function structuredClone() for deep-copying objects in GUI.
+Unfortunately, jest-environment-jsdom doesn't support it.
+So we use a `polyfill` for testing services using it.

 To add it, run:

  1. `pnpm  install @ungap/structured-clone`
  2. `pnpm i --save-dev @types/ungap__structured-clone`
- 3. add `"allowSyntheticDefaultImports": true` into compilerOptions object JSON in tsconfig.json.
+ 3. Add `"allowSyntheticDefaultImports": true` into compilerOptions object JSON in `tsconfig.json` file.
- 4. Then, add the following line at the top of jest.config.ts `import structuredClone from '@ungap/structured-clone'`.
+ 4. Then, add the following line at the top of `jest.config.ts` file `import structuredClone from '@ungap/structured-clone'`.

-Create a file named `JSDOMEnvironmentPatch.ts` with the following contents:
+Create a file named `JSDOMEnvironmentPatch.ts` with the following content:
 ```
  import JSDOMEnvironment from 'jest-environment-jsdom';
   export default class JSDOMEnvironmentPatch extends JSDOMEnvironment {